What is Bavarian Beer? A Beginners Guide to Bavarian Beer Styles

 Pils

-Pilsner (named for the Bohemian state Pilsen) is a type of lager known for its slightly earthy, hop-forward flavor and light straw color.
-The beer is made with a very lightly Malt, slow cold fermentation, and is cold lagered (and those Lager Kellers are COLD).
+Pilsner (named for the Bohemian city of Pilsen) is a type of lager known for its slightly earthy, hop-forward flavor and light straw color.
+The beer is made with a very light malt, slow cold fermentation, and is cold lagered (and those Lager Kellers are COLD).
 It is extremely popular in Germany and throughout Europe.
-Bavarian Pilsner, following the trend of other beers from the region, is more malty and less hoppy in flavor than those of northern Germany, which have a noticeably more floral aroma.
+Bavarian Pilsner, following the trend of other beers from the region, is more malty and less hoppy in flavor than northern German beers, which have a noticeably more floral aroma.
 It runs about 5% alcohol content.

 Unlike most other varieties detailed here, Pilsner is usually served in a 0.3-liter stemmed glass.